Sky Free: MediaWorks New Zealand (2013–2020)

 In 2014, timeshift channel Four Plus 1 was launched, and The Edge TV replaced C4.
 In May 2016, MediaWorks and NBCUniversal Television Distribution entered into a joint venture and revamped FOUR as the new reality television channel Bravo.
 In August 2016, Michael Anderson was appointed as CEO of MediaWorks.

 In 2017, TV3 was rebranded as Three.
 On 15 April 2018, MediaWorks launched ThreeLife, a lifestyle channel.
 On 1 July 2019, The Edge TV moved exclusively online, and was replaced on TV by ThreeLife + 1.

-On 18 October 2019, it was announced that MediaWorks was intending to sell off their television division including Three, ThreeLife, and Bravo.
+On 18 October 2019, it was announced that MediaWorks was intending to sell off its television division, including Three, ThreeLife, and Bravo.
 MediaWorks also intends to sell its Flower Street head office and studios in Auckland's Eden Terrace.
 Several Three television programs and shows have also been canceled.
 Media commentator Bill Ralston has claimed that hundreds of jobs could be lost if a buyer is not found.

 ThreeLife and ThreeLife + 1 went off air on 26 March 2020.
 ThreeLife was replaced by The Edge TV.
 ThreeLife + 1 was replaced by a simulcast of The Breeze, then The Breeze TV on 16 April.

 On 25 May 2020, MediaWorks CEO Michael Anderson announced that the company would be eliminating 130 jobs in its sales, out-of-home, and radio divisions as a result of the economic effects of the COVID-19 pandemic in New Zealand.